 If you want your company to think you’re working at home while you do your chores, a mouse jiggler app can and will get you fired – you can see just above the case of someone who got fired and sued for doing just that.

-If you’re looking for a way to keep your mouse moving, always use an external mouse jiggler / mouse mover device, one that’s impossible to detect by the surveillance software in your device.
+If you must keep your mouse moving, always use an external mouse jiggler / mouse mover device, one that’s impossible to detect by the surveillance software in your device.

 That means that it has no software that can trigger an IT alert or show up anywhere in your employer systems.
 To be on the safe side, we recommend you plug it into a wall charger and not an USB port, for the reasons stated above.

 Then, just put your mouse on the mouse mover surface and it will do just enough motion to keep your Teams status green.
 Since it’s a mechanical device, it works great for any other programs that show your away or online status, from Zoom to Lynch etcetera.
-Plus, it’s made in the USA, which is a rarity in the world of tech, since most gadgets are manufactured overseas.

-And once again for the people in the back:
+And once again for everyone to remember:

 If you use a company-issued computer or laptop, our advice is to not use a mouse jiggler app of any kind, as most companies do check what apps you install on their devices.